jcailler/programmation-fonctionnelle-ul/TP/TP0/README.md

 # Functional Programming - TP 0: Setting up Visual Studio Code and Scala

-This page provides a step-by-step guide to install Scala 3 and/or Visual Studio Code (VSCode) on [Kapps'Ul](https://kappsul.su.univ-lorraine.fr/) or on your computer, as well a some useful plugins.
-We *strongly* recommend an installation on your own computer.
+This page provides a step-by-step guide to install Scala 3 and/or Visual Studio Code (VSCode) on the FST's computer or on your own computer, as well a some useful plugins.
+We recommend an installation on your own computer.

 *Warning:* It's essential to ensure that the paths to your projects do not contain spaces, special characters, or non-English letters.
 This is especially relevant on Windows, where historically, issues arose with usernames containing spaces or special characters.

 ## Tool installation

-### Kapps'Ul

-You can use Kapps'UL, a virtual environment provided by the FST, to use a VSCode instance with Scala and the relevant plugins installed.
-Your data will be stored on this platform, you will not be able to access them on your computer.

-*Warning:* if you want to use this environment outside of the faculty's network, you will have to use a [VPN](https://numerique.univ-lorraine.fr/catalogue-des-services/reseau-distant-vpn).

-* Go to [Kapps'Ul](https://kappsul.su.univ-lorraine.fr/) and log in with your University's credentials
-* Click on *Installer une application*
-* Search for *Scala* and click on the tile
-* Click on *Deployer*
-* Give a name to your instance (for example, *Programmation Fonctionnelle*)
-* Wait until the app is deployed
-* In the installation notice, under the section *IDE en ligne (VSCode)*, on the link after *nom DNS* in a new tab.
-* You will reach another login page.
-Past the password given under the *secrets* section on the previous page.
-* You can now set up your virtual instance of VSCode!
-Please jump to the [Scala Installation part](#scala-installation) below.

-### Computer Installation

-#### VSCode Installation
+### VSCode Installation

 * Open your favorite web browser and go to this webpage: https://code.visualstudio.com/download
 * Download the executable corresponding to your OS and follow the instructions.

-#### Scala Installation
+### Scala Installation

 We recommend that you use VSCode to do the course exercises.
 To be able to use Scala on the command line, or in interactive mode, or to use other text editors for writing Scala code, follow those steps to install Scala and the Scala build tool `sbt`: